“Hypersexualized or Sexually Empowered: A Study of Hoshi Sato,” by Annabelle Teng ’24October 18, 2021

 Annabelle Teng ’24 received the 2021 First-year Writing Prize from the Department of Humanities, Social Sciences, and the Arts for this paper, written for Professor David Seitz’s Star Trek and Social Theory class.
 Students investigated the Star Trek franchise and how it has garnered both considerable praise for its at times quite thoughtful social critique and formidable mainstream cultural and economic success.
 Students used Star Trek as a point of departure and return for engaging influential, challenging texts in critical social theory, with a focus on issues including economic exploitation, racial and gender domination, imperialism, migration and asylum, and more.

-Teng’s paper (link to original) was considered rigorous and creative in its examination of the hypersexualization and stereotypical characterization of the Star Trek character Hoshi Sato.
+Teng’s paper was considered rigorous and creative in its examination of the hypersexualization and stereotypical characterization of the Star Trek character Hoshi Sato.
 One faculty reviewer said, “This paper makes an impressive, original contribution to both science fiction studies and to Asian American cultural studies.”